 What is a WASTEGATE?

 First thing to understand is what a wastegate is and how it works.
 On most turbocharged engines there is mechanical system called a wastegate (Turbo diesel engines do not have them a lot of times, but that is a whole other story).
-The job of the wastegate is the same weather internal or external.
+The job of the wastegate is the same whether internal or external.
 Think of the wastegate as a door that opens up and lets exhaust flow around the turbo.
 Internal type wastegates are built into the turbo, and External Wastegates a separate mechanism that bolts to the exhaust manifold before the turbo.
 Either system functions the same by by-passing the exhaust around the turbo to control boost.

 The wastegate opens and by-passes the exhaust around the turbo it changes the speed of the turbo.
 Which in turn controls boost.
 By opening the door, it slows down the speed of the turbo (making less boost).
 When it closes it forces the exhaust to flow through the turbo, speeding it up (Making more boost).
 The system doesn't work as "on or off" as just described.
 Its not just opened or closed to control boost, but modulated to many varying degrees to divert just enough exhaust around the turbo to create the desired boost.
 The above diagrams shows an internal wastegate in both the open and closed modes.
 The first picture illustrates the exhaust passing through the turbo with the wastegate door closed.
 The second picture illustrates the wastegate door open and it diverting exhaust pressure around turbo.